Self-Evolving Recommendation System: End-To-End Autonomous Model Optimization With LLM Agents: Deployment and Results

 \subsubsection{Algorithmic Discovery: Evolving the Optimizer}

-Traditionally, optimizer configurations remained static due to the high engineering cost of tuning.
-The agent autonomously identified that switching from the legacy Adagrad optimizer to RMSprop -- with a specific learning rate, decay rate, and momentum -- resulted in a statistically significant drop in validation loss.
-In live traffic, both YouTube-level and surface-level business metrics showed significant increase.
+Traditionally, optimizer configurations remained static due to the cost of tuning.
+The agent autonomously identified that switching from the legacy Adagrad optimizer to RMSprop (see Optimizer component in Table~\ref{tab:evolution_highlights}) -- with a specific learning rate, decay rate, momentum, etc. -- resulted in a statistically significant drop in offline loss and improvement in live traffic.
+Notably, the benefit of an LLM is we can simply ask it to find the "best Keras optimizer" without specifying what's available, as keywords are not the same for each optimizer.